sschepanski/NutriJIA/README.md

-# Early-Life Immune Activation and Risk of House Dust Allergy - Observational Analysis Using the PRINCE Cohort Study
+# NutriJIA – Feasibility, Safety, and Exploratory Clinical Analysis of a Nutritional Intervention

 ## Introduction

-Clinical observations in pediatrics suggest that early-life infections or immune activation may increase the risk of later allergic sensitization, including house dust mite allergy.
-Understanding whether such associations are supported by empirical longitudinal data is crucial for refining early prevention strategies and for improving early-life risk stratification.

-The present project uses data from the PRINCE Study (Prenatal Identification of Children’s Health), a prospective observational cohort conducted at the Universitäres Perinatalzentrum, Universitätsklinikum Hamburg-Eppendorf (UKE).
-The PRINCE Study follows families from the first trimester of pregnancy through childhood, collecting comprehensive prenatal, perinatal, and postnatal data including clinical parameters, questionnaires, and biological samples.

-This repository contains the analytical framework to investigate whether early immune activation events are associated with an elevated risk of developing house dust allergy in childhood.
+Nutritional interventions in pediatric and adolescent populations are increasingly explored as low-threshold strategies to support health, development, and disease management.
+However, before clinical effectiveness can be meaningfully interpreted, careful evaluation of **feasibility, adherence, and safety** is essential—particularly in vulnerable or developing populations.

+The NutriJIA project investigates a structured nutritional intervention compared to a control condition, with repeated measurements at baseline and post-intervention.
+The study places primary emphasis on **feasibility and safety**, while exploratory analyses examine potential clinical signals.

+This repository contains the full analytical workflow for the NutriJIA data, focusing on transparent, reproducible, and methodologically sound evaluation of feasibility, safety parameters, and exploratory clinical outcomes.

-## Objective
+## Objectives

+### Primary Objectives (Feasibility & Safety)

-The aim of this analysis is to evaluate whether infections or immune activation occurring in early life (prenatal or early postnatal) predict later development of house dust allergy.
-Specifically, we examine:
+The primary aim of this analysis is to assess whether the nutritional intervention is **feasible and safe**.
+Specifically, we evaluate:
-- the association between early-life immune-related events and subsequent allergic outcomes
-- potential confounding factors such as sex, parental atopy, environmental exposures, socioeconomic indicators, and early-life nutrition
-- whether timing of immune activation (prenatal vs. postnatal) modifies allergy risk

-The analysis is exploratory but aims to generate clinically meaningful hypotheses for further mechanistic studies.
+- **Adherence** to the intervention protocol
+- **Safety markers**, including:
+  - Body weight and BMI
+  - Vitamin B12
+  - Transferrin saturation
+  - Zinc
+  - Beta-carotene
+- Changes in safety-relevant parameters from **baseline to post-intervention**
+- Between-group differences (intervention vs. control) with baseline adjustment

+These outcomes are treated as **primary**, reflecting the pilot and feasibility-oriented nature of the study.

+### Secondary Objectives (Exploratory Clinical Analyses)

+Secondary analyses are exploratory and hypothesis-generating, aiming to:

+- Examine preliminary clinical effects beyond safety
+- Explore group differences in selected outcomes after baseline adjustment
+- Identify trends that may inform sample size planning and endpoint selection for future confirmatory trials

+All secondary analyses are explicitly labeled as exploratory and interpreted accordingly.

 ## Methodological Overview

-The project uses an observational design based on the PRINCE cohort’s longitudinal data.
-The analytical workflow includes:
+The NutriJIA analysis follows a longitudinal observational/interventional framework with repeated measures.
+Key methodological components include:

+- Data cleaning, preprocessing, and harmonization of visit-level data
+- Explicit handling of baseline (visit 0) and post-intervention (follow-up) measurements
-- preprocessing and harmonization of repeated measures and clinical variables
+- Definition of adherence and safety endpoints based on clinical thresholds and distributional properties
-- construction of exposure variables describing early-life immune activation
-- definition of outcome variables based on clinically verified house dust allergy markers
-- confounder selection guided by directed acyclic graphs (DAGs) and domain expertise
-- regression-based association models with sensitivity analyses
+- Between-group comparisons using baseline-adjusted models (e.g., ANCOVA-style regression)
+- Transparent reporting of missing data patterns
-- robustness checks including alternative exposure definitions and missing-data handling strategies
+- Sensitivity and robustness checks where appropriate

+The analytical emphasis is on **clarity, interpretability, and reproducibility**, rather than overfitting or confirmatory inference.

-All analyses are performed in R, following reproducible research principles.
+All analyses are performed in Python, following reproducible research principles.

 ## Project Structure